Soulsby's Service Station—Mt. Olive, Illinois

 The Santa Monica Pier—Santa Monica, California

 The unofficial western terminus of Route 66 is the Santa Monica pier, made up of two adjoining tiers, one built in 1909, the other in 1916.
-The pier has long featured amusement park rides, including a state-of-the-art, solar-paneled Ferris wheel and a 1920s carousel, as well as shops, entertainers, a video arcade, a trapeze school and restaurants.
+The pier has long featured amusement park rides, including a state-of-the-art, solar-panel-powered Ferris wheel and a 1920s carousel, as well as shops, entertainers, a video arcade, a trapeze school and restaurants.
 The far end of the pier is also a popular fishing spot.

 SLIDESHOW: OUR FAVORITE DRIVE-IN MOVIE THEATERS